-It is important to consider that shoppers anticipate the next thing that will happen after clicking on a specific command.
+It is important to consider that shoppers anticipate the next thing after clicking a specific command.

-CTAs should include action-oriented words, and they should be a good representative of the actions that visitors are taking.
-Certain action-oriented words can help maximize conversions.
+CTAs should include action-oriented words and represent visitors’ actions well.
+Therefore, certain action-oriented words can help maximize conversions.

 Have a Wide Variety of Payment Options

 Offering a wide array of payment options is known to increase conversions.
-Alternative payment methods, also known as APMs, are expected to comprise nearly 55 percent of global eCommerce payments during 2019.
+Alternative payment methods, or APMs, comprised nearly 55 percent of global eCommerce payments 2019.

 Nowadays, there are more than 200 alternative payment methods.
 These include bank transfers, digital wallets, e-invoices, digital currencies, etc.

 Although credit cards are still widely used, they are becoming increasingly dematerialized.

-Shoppers typically prefer only one to two payment methods, and that’s why shopper recognition plays an important role too.
+Shoppers typically prefer only one to two payment methods, so shopper recognition plays an important role.

-Getting higher conversion rates from an eCommerce checkout form is something that each brand can have control over.
+Getting higher conversion rates from an eCommerce checkout form is something that each brand can control.
 All it takes is a little effort.